brennanbrown/watery/README.md

 4. _(Optional)_ Modify or remove this `README.md` with information about your own project or blog.
 5. _(Optional)_ Modify the CSS files in the `assets` folder to customize the site.
 6. _(Optional)_ Remove `switcher.js` from the `assets` folder, choose [**another framework**](https://github.com/dbohdan/classless-css) to use!

+### Optional extras

+- Optional link checking in CI with Lychee.
+See `.github/workflows/link-check.yml` and `.lycheeignore`.
+- Optional Sass scaffolding (no requirement): see `assets/scss/sample.scss` and notes in `Gemfile` comments.
+- Optional pagination with `jekyll-paginate-v2` (not GitHub Pages–safe).
+See `docs/PAGINATION.md`.

 <!-- ROADMAP -->